bianca-and-greg-wedding/bianca-and-greg-wedding.github.io/_pages/faq.md

 #### Venue accessibility

 Moraine Farm is entirely wheelchair-accessible, though there are some flat grassy sections.
-The bathrooms are ~100ft away from the main reception area, across the grass.
 While the cocktail hour and dinner/dancing will have hard floors, the ceremony will be on grass and the bathrooms are ~150ft away from the main reception area, across grass.

 #### What's the venue like?